dwaite/multipass/draft-waite-multipass-retrieval.md

 ---
 abstract

-Must often, user attributes are exchanged online between systems and organizations which have a local or bilateral business arrangement, with user consent and privaccy provided as desired by the organization(s) involved.
+Most often user attributes are exchanged online between systems and organizations which have a local or bilateral business arrangement, with user consent and privaccy provided as desired by the organization(s) involved.

-MultiPass is a Verifiable Credentials ({{W3C.REC-vc-data-model-20191119}}) system meant for an organization to supply attributes, and for other organizations to rely upon unilaterally.
-This is done by having a local user agent (sometimes referred to as a wallet), which allows this exchange to be done in a manner which can respect user privacy and decisions around disclosure.
+MultiPass is a Verifiable Credentials ({{W3C.REC-vc-data-model-20191119}}) system intended for an organization to supply attributes unilaterally, and for other organizations to rely upon those attributes without having a relationship to the supplier.
+This is accomplished by leveraging a local user agent (sometimes referred to as a wallet), which allows this exchange to be done in a manner which can respect user privacy and support informed decisions around disclosure.

 This specification provides a mechanism to retrieve single-use tickets which bundle cryptographically secure attributes in a non-correlatable, incrementally disclosable manner.